The Catherine Tate Show: Charity sketches

 In the BBC's Sport Relief, Tate created a sketch as "Nan", commenting on the 1966 World Cup win and the comments of Kenneth Wolstenholme.
 The sketch involves "Nan" and her grandson watching a David Beckham football game, where she expresses her disgust at the objective of football by exclaiming "What a load of old shit!".

 On 16 March 2007, Catherine Tate appeared on Red Nose Day 2007 as many of her well-known characters from the show.
 The sketches were interspersed throughout the Comic Relief programme.
 Guests in sketches include David Tennant (who acts as Lauren Cooper's teacher and actually turns out to be the real Doctor), and Daniel Craig as another one of Elaine Figgis' boyfriends whom she has met through the internet.
 This sketch also spawned a popular internet meme "Do you fancy Billie Piper, sir?"
-During his time as prime minister, Tony Blair made a cameo appearance in a sketch, which features Lauren Cooper on work experience at 10 Downing Street.
+Tony Blair - whilst still Prime Minister - made a cameo appearance in a sketch, which features Lauren Cooper on work experience at 10 Downing Street.
 Upon Lauren attempting to tell Blair who the most famous person she has met is, he asks her if he is "bovvered".
 Geordie Georgie appeared with Lenny Henry when he does his own fund raising for Comic Relief, and Joanie Taylor also appeared on game show Deal or No Deal hosted by Noel Edmonds.
 The DVD of the sketches was available exclusively to Amazon and became the most pre-ordered DVD the site has ever seen.

 On 13 March 2009, Nan appeared on the 2009 Comic Relief.
 She was receiving a cheque for her Community Centre from Fern Britton and Alan Carr.
 She was then disgusted that she only got £1000.